Information on this page is for customers in

 Who is eligible to participate in this program?

-Residential Eversource customers living in a single-family or small multifamily home (four units or fewer) who meet the technical requirements, specified in the Program Participant Guide, may enroll in a Managed Charging Program.
-Participation in Managed Charging events is required to take advantage of utility rebates for the purchase and installation of a new Smart EV Charger or enrollment incentives for other technology such as connected vehicle telematics.
+Residential Eversource customers living in a single-family or small multifamily home (four units or fewer) who meet the technical requirements, specified in the Program Participant Guide, may apply.
+Participation in Managed Charging events is required to take advantage of any rebates.
 In addition, residential customers with an existing Level 2 “Smart Charger” can participate in the program.
+Effective May 23, 2024, new Residential EV charging rebate applications for Connecticut customers will be placed on a waitlist.

 What are the benefits of this program?

-By participating, you can earn upfront rebates and enrollment incentives, as well as ongoing participation incentives, which helps offset the cost of your EV over time.
+By participating, you can earn upfront rebates and enrollment incentives, as well as participation incentives, which helps offset the cost of your EV over time.
 This includes incentive dollars to outfit your home with a Smart Charger.
-There are also ongoing incentives available for Managed Charging participation over time.
-Participation in Managed Charging may helps reduce your carbon footprint and can make more efficient use of the electrical grid.
+There are also incentives available for Managed Charging participation.
+Participation in Managed Charging may help reduce your carbon footprint and can make more efficient use of the electrical grid.

 What are my responsibilities for participation in this program?

-To receive incentives within this program, customers must participate in Managed Charging, which provides rewards for helping UI and Eversource reduce strain on their electric systems.
-Depending on which level of participation to which you apply, your participation will require different actions from you:
+To receive incentives within this program, customers must participate in Managed Charging, which provides rewards for helping reduce strain on the grid.
+Depending on which level of participation to which you apply, your participation will require different actions from you, which are detailed here.

 Are there incentives available for participation in Managed Charging?

 Yes.
 Eversource offers monthly incentives to customers for their Managed Charging participation.
 The specific rewards vary depending on which participation level to which you apply.
-The Baseline Tier enables participants to earn up to $200 per year, while the Advanced Tier enables participants to earn up to $300 per year.
-The higher incentive levels in the Advanced Tier correspond with higher levels of responsibility.
+Off-Peak Rewards enables participants to earn up to $200 per program year, while Scheduled Charging enables participants to earn up to $300 per program year.
+The higher incentive levels in the Scheduled Charging program correspond with higher levels of responsibility.

-For more details, visit the Eversource Managed Charging page.
+For more details, visit the Managed Charging page.

 If I already have a home charger, can I still receive incentives through this program?